Pokiji/k_filt/README.md

-Simualte in 1d a ball in freefall with homemade kalman filter and compare to library(filter py) with gaussin noise added to true postion on the ball to simulate noise/randomness.
+Simualte in 1d a ball in freefall with homemade kalman filter and compare to library(filter py) with gaussin noise added to true postion on the ball to simulate noise/randomness, then plot on point graph to observer inaccuracy.

   resources: